marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Standard *general* purpose themes generate way too many *round-trips* to the server (135-156 server requests is common).
 Obviously, 156 server requests is a ridiculous **waste of resources** for every single page on the site.

+#### More Than Enough Rope

-Too many ways to shoot yourself in the foot.
-Multiple ways to add custom code (scary).
+Ah, let me count the number of ways to shoot ourselves in the foot.
+For example, I can add custom CSS to the

+1. Appearance &gt; Customise &gt; Additional CSS
+2. Theme's main style.css file
+3. Child theme's style.css file
+4. Theme editor
+5. Site builder's page-level Additional CSS code snippet editor
+6. Inline CSS in the text editor

+Have fun managing changes and trying to troubleshoot this *spaghetti* architecture.

+#### Glossed-Over Child Themes

+Any experience WordPress developer knows to always create a child theme for the main theme.
+Child themes are where theme customisations go.
+Why aren't they just built-in??
+Why does a developer or a site owner even have to know about child themes?
+Why can't WordPress or premium themes just have built-in support for customisations that never get wiped-out when during a theme upgrade?

 Child themes should absolutely be necessary, but support for child themes is not well advertised.
 It's an extra step.
 It adds more complexity and overhead.
 And to make things worse, most WordPress site owners have no clue they need to use one.

 Inconsistent support for *dev* environments.
 Mixing up original intention of staging environments.
 This is getting into the weeds, but I need to mention this.